fbpx

 The elegant and meticulously crafted Amadeus Provence features all the comforts of a refined and traditional hotel.
 The 70 stylish staterooms and suites are among the most spacious of any European river boat (172 to 284 square feet).
 Suites include a private balcony, and select staterooms feature a unique floor-to-ceiling window that lowers to French-balcony height at the touch of a button.

-Learn more about the Amadeus Imperial >
+Learn more about the Amadeus Provence >

 Ready to Begin Your Journey?